CityofSantaMonica/GTFS/README.md

 GTFS Data
 =========

-The [Google Transit Feed Specification](https://developers.google.com/transit/gtfs/) is an open format that Google created to allow transit agencies to easily provide schedule data to Google Transit.
+The [General Transit Feed Specification](https://developers.google.com/transit/gtfs/) is an open format that Google created to allow transit agencies to easily provide schedule data to Google Transit.
 However, Google encourages its use for other applications, and it’s available under a Creative Commons Attribution-ShareAlike (free) license.

 TERMS AND CONDITIONS OF USE.
 ----------------------------